 Porth Wylfa is a mostly shingle beach on Anglesey's north coast backed by boulder clay banks.
 It looks out towards the island of Middle Mouse.
 Like most Anglesey beaches the shore has a good variety of pebbles.
-Parking is at a small free car park at the end of the road from Tregele.
+Parking is at a small free car park at the end of the road from Tregele (Grid Ref: SH356937).
 There is an information board, picnic table and cycle stands here.
-At the car park entrance a public footpath leads into a wooded area where the path divides, the path on the right leading across a field to the coast path behind the beach.
+At the car park entrance a public footpath leads into a wooded area where the path divides, the path on the right leading across a field to the coastal path behind the beach.
 From here, access to the shore is down a short steep path.The photos were taken at mid-tide on a hot July afternoon.
 The name Porth Wylfa translates as 'Cove of the Lookout'.